dotmpe/git-versioning/doc/dev.rst

   updates on checkout and cleans before staging.

+TODO: basherpm/basher seems like a nice easy way to install.
+Resolve some path issue though.

 Other version format?
   XXX: not directly a semver, but git describe also offers a version tag for the current commit (last tag, number of commits since, abbrev commit sha and dirty flag)::